-I am currently an Associate Professor and Department Head for the Clinical Mental Health Counseling (CMHC) Masters-degree program at The University of North Georgia.
-My primary role is to train students to become mental health counselors so that they may affect change in people's lives and their communities.
+I am currently a Professor and Department Chair for the Counseling Masters-degree program at The University of North Georgia.
+My primary role is to train students to become professional counselors so that they may affect change in people's lives and their communities.
 I also have an active scholarship agenda and serve on various university and professional committees.
-Contact me for more information about the Clinical Mental Health Masters degree program or visit our Web page at UNG CMHC.
+Contact me for more information about the Masters degree program or visit our Web page at UNG.

 Current Courses Taught

 Rowell, P. C., & Pisarik, C. T. Stories of internalized prejudices: counseling students’ experience the Scripted Prejudice-Awareness Narrative Strategy.

 Rowell, P. C., & Wagner, C. Spirituality as a mediator in the relationships between work volition, meaning of work, and life satisfaction.